 How our research benefits to society

 Currently, there are no guidelines for blood testing in children with persistent fatigue in general practice.
-GPs commonly order several blood tests, but we do not know whether this is cost-effective.
-It is often assumed that parents demand blood tests.
-Different expectations among GPs, children and parents lead to frustration, fear and uncertainty.
+GPs frequently order various blood tests, but the cost-effectiveness of this approach remains unclear.
+It is often assumed that parents expect or request blood tests, yet different expectations among GPs, children, and parents can lead to frustration, fear, and uncertainty.

-Objective The main aim of this study is to evaluate the diagnostic relevance of blood analysis in children 4 to 18 years presenting with fatigue in general practice.
-Therefore, we will use routine primary care data to evaluate current practice of blood test ordering in children with persistent fatigue.
-In addition, we will evaluate experiences, preferences and shared understanding of blood testing using semi-structured interviews with GPs and children/parents to determine which test strategies of blood tests are most common and acceptable in clinical practice.
-Lastly, using the acquired data and using decision trees, we will evaluate whether the test strategies have to potential to be cost effective.
+Objective The main aim of this study is to evaluate the diagnostic relevance of blood testing in children aged 4 to 18 years presenting with fatigue in general practice.
+To achieve this, we will analyze routine primary care data to evaluate current blood test ordering practices for children with persistent fatigue.
+In addition, we will conduct semi-structured interviews with GPs, children and parents to assess experiences, preferences, and shared understanding of blood testing, identifying the most common and acceptable test strategies in primary care.
+Lastly, using the collected data and decision trees, we will evaluate whether these test strategies have the potential to be cost-effective.

 Timeline